gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 ## Summary

-In the final step in the production of biologics (i.e., large molecules), the drug substance, excipients and water must be mixed and filled into the appropriate containers (e.g., vials or syringes).
-Although the actual production processes are automated, many other processes such as planning and troubleshooting are manual and time-consuming.
+In the final stage of the (sterile) manufacture of biologics (large molecules), the drug substance, excipients and water must be amalgamated and transferred into the designated containers (e.g. vials or syringes).
+Despite the automation of the actual production processes, numerous other processes such as planning and troubleshooting are manual and time-consuming.

 <center>
 <figure>